akashihi/USBHume2/README.md

 USB hygrometer and thermometer, based on DTH11/DHT22 sensor.

-Once i needed to log humidity change on the premises and it it were faster, to build usb based sensor myself, rather to order ready made device and wait several weeks for delivery
+Once i needed to log humidity change on the premises and it was faster, to build usb based sensor myself, rather then to order ready made device and wait several weeks for delivery

 ## Getting Started